 Collect Leaves

 If leaves are left to rot down on the lawn mould may grow underneath and the layer of leaves will cause damage to the grass below.
 Use a rake, broom or leaf blower to remove the leaves that have fallen on lawns and paths.
-Collect them and mix into your compost heap or store in bags to make leaf mould which is a fantastic mulch or top dressing for beds and borders.
+Collect them and mix into your compost heap or store in garden bags to make leaf mould which is a fantastic mulch or top dressing for beds and borders.
 Before collecting you can spread them out with a rake and run a mower over them with the blades on a high setting to break the leaves down and accelerate the process.

 Net ponds to prevent leaves falling in and polluting the water.